 In June 2021, members of the local community filed a constitutional protection action against the Company and three other administrative bodies before the Court of Appeals of Valparaiso.
 The Company filed its defense rejecting all factual and legal allegations.
-Parties are currently expecting the court to set a hearing date and then issue a decision.
-The decision of the court may be challenged before the Supreme Court.
+On December 26, 2022, the Court of Appeals of Valparaiso rejected the constitutional protection action.
+Claimants filed an appeal before the Supreme Court, which is currently pending.
 In the event the plaintiff's arguments are accepted, the court decision may impact the timing of the drilling program, depending on its degree of progress at the time.